 - The upper class had lavish banquets, while the lower class had simple and inexpensive foods.

-- Clothing was a way to display social status, with high-quality fabrics for the wealthy and cotton for the low class.
+- Renaissance Clothing was a way to display social status, with high-quality fabrics for the wealthy and cotton for the low class.

 - The era experienced a flourishing of art and culture, with renowned artists and writers still celebrated today.